NON-RESIDENT Income tax & FEMA

 Income Tax Act will decide how the income from various investments will be taxed for an individual.

-NRI as per FEMA Act:-
+NRI as per FEMA Act

 FEMA law is regulated by RBI and the Central government, enforced by the Directorate of Enforcement (ED), and executed by Authorized person/dealers.
 Hence, to decide which bank accounts can be opened in India if you are a Non-resident, you need to determine the residential status as per FEMA law.

-The definition for non-resident is provided under Section 2 of Foreign Exchange Management Act.
+The definition for non-resident is provided under Section 2 of the Foreign Exchange Management Act.
 Residence under FEMA is defined as:-

 Person Resident in India